 Ingredients

-These blended cottage cheese overnight oats are a legendary new way to change up your overnight oat game.
-Creamy, protein-packed, and perfect for a make-ahead breakfast option.
+These blended cottage cheese overnight oats are my favorite way to pack more protein into my morning routine.
+They’re creamy, filling and perfect for a make-ahead breakfast I can prepare the night before.

 Grams of Protein per Serving: 23 grams